 Selling Eggs

-Produce and sell eggs with quality and safety in mind.
+Produce and sell eggs to consumers and intermediaries.

 - Questions about selling eggs?